The Flying Cyprian Part 2

 “ You never questioned me, who am I, what have I done...”

-“ You have to accept you inner pain, it has reason on its own.”
+“ You have to accept your inner pain.
+It has a reason of its own.”

-the right question, the answer will be there as well and there will be no need for asking more.”
+the right question, the answer will be there as well and there will be no need to ask more.”

 “How do you know?”

 “It was said by Saint Cyprian, the other one with the same name.
 Lucky you.”

 The next day he started to repair the Christ on the Cross.
 With his bare hands, he polished and set the diamonds back into their holes.
 All except one, that he couldn't find.

 The wise monk, who spent most of his time

 rewriting the bible, taught him to read and write.
 He listened in growing horror at the atrocities of the Lord God, burning alive the men, women and children of Sodom and Gomorah.